-The conservation industry has come a long way since Martin Potts, our Gippsland Project Manager, was at school.
+The conservation industry has come a long way since Martin Potts, our Program Specialist in Gippsland, was at school.
 Having no academic outlet for his passion for nature, he tried to study business at university, but left disheartened with the greed he felt was instilled in the training principles.
 Instead, Martin set off into the wilderness, living off bush foods for months on end.
 When he finally returned to the city, he realised how much he still had to learn about native plants so became a horticulture apprentice.
 Several more years of “walkabout”, taught him how to grow plants in different conditions and climates.

 By the time Martin had completed his extraordinary journey, the environmental field had started to take shape and after earning his degree, he was recruited by Greening Australia.
 Martin describes his work as “large-scale gardening and land-healing”.

 “We find areas that are degraded and in a state of further decline, and we try and reverse that to bring wilderness back.”